University of Edinburgh, The

 In the autumn of 1829 William Dick’s lectures were given in Clyde Street, probably in the old building at number 8.
 It was in Clyde Street that Dick first trained as a farrier at his father's forge.

-We are looking for people who are passionate about providing state-of-the-art nursing for critically ill patients.
+We are looking for a registered veterinary nurse who is passionate about providing state-of-the-art nursing for critically ill and emergent patients.